sderosiaux/every-single-day-i-tldr/README.md

 # 19-09-2018

+- http://dtrace.org/blogs/bmc/2018/09/18/falling-in-love-with-rust/ "Falling in love with Rust" this article makes me want to write some Rust
 - https://blog.cloudflare.com/distributed-web-gateway/ IPFS, the future of the web?
 - https://blog.usejournal.com/how-to-fail-as-a-new-engineering-manager-30b5fb617a Tips to know how to act as a engineering manager